Instagram Beauty Pageants | Teen Girls Self-Esteem | Orlando Counselor Tips for Parents

 As the holidays and the cold weather quickly approaches, it has become increasingly more important than ever to be considerably mindful of those around us.
 The holidays can be a very exciting time for many but can understandably be [...]

 Since the COVID-19 pandemic, according to the U.S. Surgeon General Murthy, symptoms of both anxiety and depression have doubled during this time with about 25% of the youth experiencing depressive symptoms and about 20% experiencing symptoms of anxiety.
-There has [...]
+There [...]

 Four Tips For Holiday Party Food Anxiety | Orlando Counselor